-The Council is chaired by Dr Chris Masters until January 2016.
+The Council has been chaired by Professor Paul Boyle since February 2016.
 The SSAC principally advises and reports to the Chief Scientific Adviser for Scotland and to the Scottish Government.

 The SSAC work programme is developed by its members in discussion with Scottish Government.
 The Scottish Government can ask SSAC to consider particular issues; the Council is under no obligation to agree to these requests if it believes that other work would be of greater value.